pschramm/poch-kickstart/content/home/hero.md

 #   Remove a link/note by deleting a cta/note block.
 [cta]
   url = "https://booklink"
-  label = "Buy the new Book"
-  icon_pack = "fas"
-  icon = "buy"
+  label = "Buy the new book on Amazon now" icon_pack = "fas" icon = "buy"